Find Affordable College Courses

 Stony Brook, NY

-Stony Brook University ranked #10 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.
+Stony Brook University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.

 SUNY Stony Brook undergraduate students pay an average of $28,375 in tuition and fees each year.
 Journalism majors at SUNY Stony Brook take out an average of $21,389 in student loans while working on their Bachelor's Degree.